Baroque chess: Maxima

-Baroque played on a somewhat larger board that is mostly rectangular but for a couple extra squares that are outside the board, located at d0 and e0 just behind the king and queen's squares.
-A matching pair of squares are also on the other side of the board, just beyond the black king and queen (d9 and e9).
-Although one objective of the game is to capture the king, an alternative objective allows depositing a piece in the pair of squares on the other side of the board.
-Unlike Baroque, the king in Maxima moves like the knight in chess, making for a game with much more fluid movement of pieces.
+Maxima was invented by Roberto Lavieri in 2003.
+It is Baroque played on a somewhat larger board that is mostly rectangular and 8×9 (a2–h10) but for a couple of extra squares that are outside the board, located at d1 and e1 just behind the king and queen's squares.
+A matching pair of squares are also on the other side of the board, just beyond the black king and queen (d11 and e11).
+Although one objective of the game is to checkmate the king, an alternative objective allows depositing pieces in both of the pair of squares on the other side of the board.
+Bare king is also a win.
+Unlike Baroque, the king in Maxima moves like the knight in chess, and moreover treats the board as a cylinder (e.g. Kb2–h3 is a legal move), making for a game with much more fluid movement of pieces.

+There are two extra pieces: Mage and Guard.
+The Mage moves one square diagonally, then may continue its move orthogonally away from where it started (i.e. the move of the aanca from Grant Acedrex).
+It captures by displacement and is immune to the Immobiliser.
+The Guard moves and captures like the king in chess (not like the king in Maxima).

+The order of White's pieces is: